GClunies/reflekt/README.md

 </p></details>
 <br>

-reflekt manages each tracking plan in a directory with corresponding YAML files for your events.
+Reflekt manages each tracking plan in a directory with corresponding YAML files for your events.

 ![my-plan](/docs/my-plan.png)